-TNR stands for "trap, neuter, release" which is the trapping, sterilizing, vaccinating, and releasing of feral, stray, homeless and abandoned cats to reduce the current overpopulation nationwide.
+TNVR stands for "trap, neuter, vaccinate release" which is the trapping, sterilizing, vaccinating, and releasing of feral, stray, homeless, and abandoned cats to reduce the current overpopulation nationwide.

 Oakland TNR Coalition's main purpose as an organization is to support TNR efforts throughout our community through trapping efforts and colony maintenance.
-If you have questions about TNR in your area or concerns about feral cats in the Oakland area, please contact us at firstname.lastname@example.org.
+If you have questions about TNR in your area or concerns about feral cats in the Oakland area, please contact us.